Healthy Chicken Shawarma Grain Bowl Recipe

 - You can use precooked quinoa or brown rice to save even more time.

-- They’re quick, easy, packed full of nutrients, and so flavorful!
+- The bowls are quick, easy, healthy, and so flavorful!

 RELATED: 15+ BEST Protein Bowl Recipes